xamarin/XamarinCommunityToolkit/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for Essentials
+about: Suggest an idea for CommunityToolkit
 title: "[Enhancement] YOUR IDEA!"
 labels: feature-request
 assignees: ''